miguelmota/miguelmota.github.io/blog/_posts/2016-02-28-alexa-voice-service-authentication.md

 https://localhost:9745/authresponse?code=ANcUMLaDrkMtCwUSrIqc&scope=alexa%3Aall
 ```

-You won't actually see a webpage since we don't have anything running on that port.
+We will not actually see a webpage since we don't have anything running on that port.
 That's fine since we're just testing and all we need is to get the `code` parameter value from the url.
-In a real world application you will need a web server with SSL enabled.
-My [Generate Self-Signed SSL Certificate/](/blog/generate-self-signed-ssl-certificate/) blog post walks you through on how to generate an SSL certificate for testing purposes.
+In a real world application we will need a web server with SSL enabled.
+My [Generate Self-Signed SSL Certificate](/blog/generate-self-signed-ssl-certificate/) blog post walks you through on how to generate an SSL certificate for testing purposes.

 # Retrieve Access Token

 Now we trade in that `code` token we got earlier for an access token in order to make requests to the Alexa Voice Service API.

 Here is a bash script to do that.
 Configure the setting variables to your own.
+Remember to update the code to the `code` we got from the previous step.

 `auth_token.sh`: